 All members of staff are encouraged to appropriately explore potential indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
-Staff will be mindful that children with SEND, or certain medical conditions may be disproportionately impacted by behaviours such as bullying, without outwardly showing any signs.
+Staff will be mindful that children with SEND or certain medical conditions, may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs.

-Members of staff are encouraged to be aware that children with SEND can be disproportionately impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying.
+Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying.

-To address these additional challenges, our Academy will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENCO Mrs Doyle and The Director of Inclusions and SEND Mr Webb to plan support as required.
+To address these additional challenges, our setting will always consider implementing extra pastoral support and attention for children with SEND.
+The DSL will work closely with the SENCO Mr Patterson to plan support as required.

-Our Academy has robust intimate/personal care policies (name/link) which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
+Our setting has robust intimate/personal care policies (Policies) which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
 Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
-Further information can be found in our policies: (amend/insert name/link)
+Further information can be found in our policies on our website.